 - Add relevancy to your lightboxes based on inbound campaign tracking URLs (set up a query string parameter listener, or use the utm_campaign profile property).

-Speak to the individual with profile property info!
-Any data that you've stored in profiles for your known and anonymous is available to be displayed back to the user.
+Speak to your individual customers and visitors directly using profile property info!
+Any data that you've stored in profiles for your known and anonymous users can be displayed back to the user.
 Look for this icon while editing your dialogue content:

 We hope you've enjoyed following along!
 Why not take a look at the content replacement dialogue tutorial next?